 What happened between 1959 and 1994 was that, with Arechabala's lawyer in prison, the Havana Club trademark in the U.S. expired in 1973.
 The Cuban government took that chance and re-registered in 1976.

 First, they didn't do much with it, but in 1993 they established the state-run cooperation Cuba Ron S.A and started a joint venture (Havana Club International S.A.) with the French brand Pernod Ricard.
-They began producing and distributing Cuban Havana Club that same year. - One year prior to Bacardi.
+They began producing and distributing Cuban Havana Club that same year. - One year before Bacardi.

 Lawsuit over Havana Club